simonmichael/hledger_site/src/sponsor.md

 hledger comes to you thanks to thousands of hours of dedicated work, sustained over ~20 years.

 Are you in a position to help the project financially ?
-[FINANCE](FINANCE.md) describes the project's finances, including financial reports.
+[FINANCE](FINANCE.md) describes how we use money, and our financial reports.
 All support is greatly appreciated.
 Consider:

 - Has it been helpful to you or your organisation ?